DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/sorting-state.md

 ### Sorting

-Describes a sorting apllied to a column
+Describes a sorting applied to a column

 A value with the following shape: